 Is it just us, or are the Catskills having a moment right now?

 Yes, yes, we know the Catskills have always been the place to be.
 In the heyday of the Borscht Belt hotels, the upstate area attracted families in need of an escape surrounded by nature and filled with fun.
-While the area felts its ebbs and flows in the decades following the closure of big-name resorts like Grossinger’s and the Nevele, it hardly lost its allure.
-Now, with the return of Insta-chic retreats like the Starlite Motel and Eastwind Hotel & Bar, to name only a few, the Catskills are one of the sweetest spots for vacations in the Hudson Valley area.
+While the region felt its ebbs and flows in the decades following the closure of big-name resorts like Grossinger’s and the Nevele, it hardly lost its allure.
+Now, with the return of Insta-chic retreats like the Starlite Motel and Eastwind, to name only a few, the Catskills are one of the sweetest spots for vacations in the Hudson Valley area.

 And Callicoon Hills is making it even sweeter.

 Open since the beginning of June 2021, Callicoon Hills is an updated take on the resort culture that once defined the region.
 Located in Callicoon Center in Sullivan County, just a short drive away from both Greene and Ulster Counties, the Catskills resort embraces summer camp culture with an upscale vibe while honoring its history as a go-to retreat in the Hudson Valley during the 1960s to the 1980s.
-Today, the 120-year-old property welcomes locals and vacationers alike for an informal escape that’s welcoming for all.
+Today, the historic property, which is over 120 years old, welcomes locals and vacationers alike for an informal escape that’s welcoming for all.

 The restoration of the Catskills hotel is all thanks to the Implied Hotels group, led by managing partners Justin Watzka and Kathleen Bunnage.
 The duo, both of whom have extensive experience in the hospitality industry, first saw the potential for Callicoon Hills based upon its similarities to South Lake Tahoe’s Coachman Hotel, one of their other properties.